lightpack/docs/filesystem.md

 ## put()

 To write a string data to a file, call `put()` method.
-It will try to create the file if the file doesn't exist otherwise it will overwrite the file existing file contents with new data.
+It will try to create the file if the file doesn't exist otherwise it will overwrite the existing file contents with new data.

 ```php
 $file->put('/path/to/file', 'Hello World');